chuanqisun/micro-controller-programming/week11/note.md

 We found out that rapidly sending BLE messages would the connection to drop.
 Matti suggested we use different tx characteristic for namespaced communication, saving bandwidth from command names

-## Systemic testing of BLE in Web Bluetooth API
+## Systematic testing of BLE in Web Bluetooth API

 Sending characters at high frequency triggered error: